 - Providing first line workers tutorials and guides for factory assembly lines

 - Developing professional tools for assisting and educating medical professionals

 - Using 3D virtual objects to decorate the real world or to create a second world

-- Creating location based services and games using the real world as background
+- Creating location-based services and games using the real world as a background

 Hands and motion controllers modalities